SurajBhambhani/MySample/README.md

 ## Notes
 - In dev, the frontend dev server proxies API requests to the backend container; in prod, Nginx inside the frontend image serves the built app and proxies `/api` to the backend service.
-- The sample includes an `echo_messages` table and Alembic migration as a template; the app doesn’t persist echoes by default to keep the sample simple.
+- MCP Relay includes an `echo_messages` table and Alembic migration as a template; the app doesn’t persist echoes by default to keep the starter simple.

 ## MCP Server (Python)
 This repo includes a Python MCP server that exposes: